zhrispineda/Settings-visionOS/README.md

 - This app is a recreation of one of Apple's own apps and its designs.
 - All assets such as icons including those of Apple's and the Bluetooth symbol are not my own in any way.
 - This personal project started on January 2, 2024.
 Feel free to look through the commit history to see the project evolve from a single view to its current state.
-- **Some code may not be best practice and may not be optimal as I am relatively new to Swift and SwiftUI.**
+- Some code may not be best practice and may not be optimal.